okohll/abdocs/content/docs/introduction/development-mode.md

 This can be useful when testing and debugging [APIs]({{<relref "/docs/integrations">}}) for example.

-To enable this, add `&set_context=systadmin` to the URL in the browser.
+To enable this, add `&set_context=sysadmin` to the URL in the browser.
 To revert to normal mode, replace it with `&set_context=business`.